lamhq/tech-notes/pages/backend/python/database/sqlalchemy/connection.md

 engine = create_engine(url, echo=True, future=True)
 ```

-Make sure to only do this for testing, and don’t use `echo=True` in production!
+Make sure to only do this for testing, and don't use `echo=True` in production!

 ## References